 Though the concept is the same there are more variables, dangers and other elements; this means not only is the water a concern in conjunction with electricity but the pressure as well.

-Welding underwater is only used if it is necessary, there are many scenarios that leave underwater welding the only repair option.
-Damaged metal bridge posts, boats, oil rigs and various other objects that can’t be easily removed from the water.
+Welding underwater is only done if it is necessary; there are many scenarios that leave underwater welding the only repair option.
+Damaged metal bridge posts, boats, oil rigs, and various other objects that can’t be easily removed from the water.

 A very risky and demanding job, but it is almost always in demand which is a rare positive quality.
 A career path in this category will continuously be plentiful for possibilities and earning.

 Becoming an Underwater Welder

 To become an underwater welder, one must first obtain their high school diploma or GED and then gain surface welding certificates and related experience.
 Following this, a commercial diving jobs application can be submitted to attend a technical institute to gain the diving certifications needed for the position.
 Finally, you can get an underwater welding job and perform your duties while also getting better at your job.

 Swimming and scuba classes also help, and open water certification should be gained on the way to continuing your welding shop experience.
 To become an underwater welder, it is important to gain certifications and specific skills in three areas including surface welding, commercial diving, and underwater welding.

 Underwater welding is a very necessary but rare skill and the base pay can be around one hundred dollars per hour.
 Of course, the monetary rate depends on the task itself and the depth of the location.
 It requires a high degree of skill in both welding and diving.

 According to commercial divers and global statistics the approximate starting pay per year is approximately $54,000.
 However, those underwater divers that fall in the bottom 10% only make around $30,000 per year on average, but the top 10% can see a salary upwards of $80,000 annually.